maliedvp/groningen_ocr_extraction_workshop/README.md

 | <nobr><time>14:40</time>–<time>15:30</time></nobr> | Discussion session I                                         |                                                      |
 | <nobr><time>15:30</time>–<time>15:45</time></nobr> | Coffee break                                                 |                                                      |
 | <nobr><time>15:45</time>–<time>17:00</time></nobr> | Disucsison session II                                        |                                                      |

+### Topics for discussion sessions:
+The discussion session will be woven around specific topics, each with a 3 min quick introduction.
+After the presentations we decide together the schedule of topics to deal with during the afternoon.

+_Please add your own topic suggestions here or in the [google document](https://docs.google.com/spreadsheets/d/1bidTvVY3XdDNXAkWQzAg9oB9x_j4gMSQbHp0a5PzAKE/edit#gid=736491828)_

+ - Advances on table recognition and parsing
+ - Tradeoff between layout-based establishment of structure contra post-processing of ocr:ed data.
+ - Demands for European database compatability (storage of extracted data)
+ - Company identification and matching
+ - Classification of balance sheet items

 ## Workshop Minutes <a name="minutes"></a>